aquasecurity/tracee/docs/docs/flags/output.1.md

 ### Output Options

-- **option:{stack-addresses,exec-env,exec-hash,parse-arguments,parse-arguments-fds,sort-events}**: Augment output according to the given options.
+- **option:{stack-addresses,exec-env,exec-hash,parse-arguments,parse-arguments-fds}**: Augment output according to the given options.
 Multiple options can be specified, separated by commas.

   - **stack-addresses**: Include stack memory addresses for each event.
   - **exec-env**: When tracing execve/execveat, show the environment variables that were used for execution.